GoFundMe Scam Sees Woman Keep Money Meant For Slain Woman's Family

 The Murder Of Stephanie Goodloe

 Stephanie Goodloe, 40, was a church youth ministry leader when she died.
-According to a previous Washington Post article, Goodloe had filed for a restraining order against an ex-boyfriend Donald Hairston, 49.
-Her 11-year-old daughter was at the home when she heard the gunshots and watched Hariston run by her bedroom.
+According to a previous Washington Post article, Goodloe had filed for a restraining order against an ex-boyfriend, Donald Hairston, 49.
+Her 11-year-old daughter was at the home when she heard the gunshots and watched Hairston run by her bedroom.

 Goodloe died and left her daughter behind after the tragedy.
-There was no recorded past history between the two individuals but the court records do show that the restraining order was placed two weeks before the murder of Goodloe.
+There was no recorded past history between the two individuals, but court records show that the restraining order was placed two weeks before the murder of Goodloe.
 With an 11-year-old daughter left behind, it seemed like someone was stepping up to help out in the time of need.

 STEALING FROM THE DEAD? @DCPoliceDept arrested Arlene Petty for fraud after allegedly creating a @gofundme account to raise money for the family of Stephanie Goodloe, a 2016 homicide victim. @wusa9 pic.twitter.com/iKXbFfPz8R